 Workers' Compensation Insurance for Howell Businesses

 Michigan’s Disability Compensation Act pertains to nearly all employers in the state.
 It requires employers to provide some way of assuring that benefits will be paid to workers who are injured on the job.
 While your business has the option of meeting this requirement by setting itself up with a self-insured status or by joining a group fund, most employers find it most beneficial to simply purchase a workers' compensation insurance policy through a private insurer.

 Workman’s comp protects your company from lawsuits related to injuries, deaths or illnesses suffered by workers while on the job.
 It does this by providing appropriate coverage for medical treatment, lost wages and other associated costs related to workplace injuries.
-Your Trusted Choice Agent can help you find a policy that is well-suited to your particular business industry.
+Your agent can help you find a policy that is well-suited to your particular business industry.

 Employee Coverages for Small Businesses in Howell

-- Ranked 39th for highest premiums in the U.S.
+- Ranked 39th for the highest premiums in the U.S.

 Cyber Crime Insurance for Small Business